maianabertola/front-otium/README.md

 Otium is a fictional luxury villa rental brand that offers exceptional villas with top-notch services in Spain, France, and Italy.
 This project was developed as the final project for the Ironhack bootcamp, where both the frontend and backend of the website/app were created.

+## Updates

+The site is now deployed on https://otium.netlify.app/

+**What's next?**
+- Implement React Query on every pages
+- Finish the questionnaire and the questionnaire display in the user account
+- Create animation on the website
+- Send email notification (booking, new account, questionnaire etc.)
+- Work on the responsive screens
+- Add prices and stripe on the Booking Page

 ## Project Overview

 Otium features the following sections/pages: